 Nearly 720 foreign companies operate in Minnesota, employing nearly 101,000 people.
 In fact, Minnesota is a business location for about 15 percent of all foreign-owned companies operating in the United States.

 In the past two years alone, foreign-owned companies have invested $337 million in 31 projects and created 1,670 jobs in the process.

 Minnesota is home to 17 companies on the Fortune 500 list of the nation's largest publicly-traded firms.

 Several Minnesota companies make the Forbes list of the nation's largest privately-held firms, including Cargill, one of the world's largest multinationals with operations in 67 countries.

 That track record of success in the national and international marketplace is what sets Minnesota apart from other states.
 Our reputation for innovation and success is known and respected the world over.

 See more about Minnesota's Major Companies.

 Manufacturing is the backbone of Minnesota's economy.
 The state is especially strong in high-tech manufacturing, including computers and electronics, medical devices and vehicles.

-- Food processing is a manufacturing mainstay and many of Minnesota's most recognized brands on on grocery shelves in the Americas, Asia-Pacific, China and Europe.
+- Food processing is a manufacturing mainstay and many of Minnesota's most recognized brands are on grocery shelves in the Americas, Asia-Pacific, China and Europe.

 - Manufactured exports were about $20 billion in 2014.